 In this chaotic, stressful world, sometimes we need a little help remembering to stop and smell the roses.
 Jenny Block got one such reminder from an unlikely source–her beloved dog, Walter.
-From The Divinity of Dogs: True Stories of Miracles Inspired by Man’s Best Friend by Jennifer Skiff.
+From The Divinity of Dogs: True Stories of Miracles Inspired by Man’s Best Friend.

 Walter has an ability to know what I need, when I need it, and that makes him divine.
 If I’m sick or sad or stressed, he lays his body on mine and licks my face.
 If I’m antsy, he scratches at the door until I take him for a walk.
 If I’m angry, he rolls onto his back, making me forget everything else so I can rub his naked belly.
 Walter just knows.

 A friend once commented that Walter and I are exactly alike.
 We have terrible seasonal allergies and skinny little legs, are very loyal, and love to be snuggled.
 We also need a lot of attention but enjoy our time alone.

 One day, Walter did something that changed me forever.
 It was such a simple thing, but in an instant, I realized how profound it was.
 I was doing what I’m always doing: writing on my laptop, talking on my mobile, writing down notes in my journal, looking up recipes for dinner—frantic all at once.
 In the middle of it all, Walter hopped up onto the arm of the overstuffed chair I was in and started pawing at my face.
 He pawed and pawed and pawed.
 I finally stopped the million things I was doing to look at him.
 My intention was to bat him away and tell him to stop.
 But instead, I stopped.
 He looked at me, and I knew instantly what he was trying to say: “Slow down.
 One thing at a time.
 None of these things is a matter of life or death.
 Relax.
 Take a minute to scratch my head and to see how much I love you.
 Be present.”